 SLIL Biomedical Announces Deal with eLANCO animal health

-Madison, Wisconsin – October (insert date of release1), 2000.
+Madison, Wisconsin – October 11, 2000.
 SLIL Biomedical Corp. announced today that it has signed an agreement with Elanco Animal Health, a division of Eli Lilly and Company.
 The deal is specifically for veterinary and other animal health indications of SLIL’s drug discovery pipeline.
 The animal health market has a worldwide sales value in excess of $15 billion.

 “Already, SLIL's drug discovery program has generated 16 lead compounds for animal health indications,” said Peter Molloy, SLIL President and CEO.
 SLIL’s efforts have been aimed primarily at human cancer indications.
 However, several of its novel compounds have also shown promise as therapeutic agents in animal health.